webapplate/webapplate/README.md

 ## What is webapplate?

 Webapplate is the Mobile First, full stack web app template/boilerplate that curated several libraries to help you quickly start a maintainable mobile web app development process.
-Webapplate enable you to optimized and export your web app to hosting server, Firefox/Chrome webapp store, Android, iOS, and more platforms.
+Webapplate enable you to optimized and export your web app to hosting server, Firefox/Chrome webapp store, or even Android, iOS, and more platforms.

 Here is the screenshot when you first time running webapplate.